A new year

 WHY SHOULD THE CHRISTIAN REJOICE ?

-You may be a Christian without a job, with past due bills you can’t pay, and family problems that seem insurmountable.
 These are real problems that we all face, and they must be resolved at some point in time.
 In the midst of these problems, which are real, let me remind you that you have a foundation that will stand the test of time and problems.
-Recognizing the problems, and these are not peculiar to you, let me encourage you that you have every reason to rejoice today.
+Recognizing the problems, and these are not peculiar to you, let me encourage you and that you have every reason to rejoice today.

 ” The Bible says, ” Rejoice in the Lord always, I will say it again: rejoice. {Philippians4:4}